bobb34/QST/README.md

 * ** *** **** ***************************************

-Want to create an online or mobile quiz, survey or test?
-From a quick quiz on your phone to large scale, high stakes proctored desktop testing, our software makes it easy, secure and economical.
+<H3>Want to create an online or mobile quiz, survey or test?
+From a quick quiz on your phone to large scale, high stakes proctored desktop testing, our software makes it easy, secure and economical. </H3>H3>

 The numerous features (Immediate detailed results, WYSIWYG/Math-Chemistry/Equation/Formula/Symbol and Basic Text Editors, Question Bank, Multiple Question Types, Multiple Delivery Styles, Multiple Delivery Options, Multiple Results Options, Randomly Chosen Questions, Branching Questions/Skip Logic, Auto Marking, Print a QST, Save a users marked QST as a PDF, Schedule a QST, Bulk upload students/instructors/classes, etc.) in open source QST rival or surpass those found in commercial online exam and survey software systems.
 Too many features to mention here, but following are a few.